Content Mapping: The Ultimate Step-By-Step Guide

 6. Bring the Content Ideas Together in an Editorial Calendar

-A content calendar or editorial calendar brings your content ideas to life.
+A content calendar or editorial calendar brings your content ideas to life through content mapping visualization.
 Not only is it a way to keep everything organized but it also gives everyone a bird’s-eye view of what is going on.

 Here are some pointers to include when setting up an editorial calendar: